 2002 Margaux 93p

 Tasted twice - last time in October 2008.
 It was served during harvest lunch at Château Margaux.
-Terrific effort for the vintage with well-know elegance and finesse, round, very feminine, pure elegance and very fine intensity.
+Terrific effort for the vintage with well-know elegance and finesse, round, very feminine, pure style and excellent intensity.
 Very, very enjoyable already now, but can keep for 10-15 more years.

 1996 Margaux 98p